apache/mesos/docs/attributes-resources.md

 ## Predefined Uses & Conventions

-The Mesos master has a few resources that it pre-defines in how it handles them.
-At the current time, this list consist of:
+There are several kinds of resources that have predefined behavior:

   - `cpus`
+  - `disk`
   - `mem`
-  - `disk`
   - `ports`

+Note that `disk` and `mem` resources are specified in megabytes.
+The master's user interface will convert resource values into a more human-readable format: for example, the value `15000` will be displayed as `14.65GB`.

-In particular, a slave without `cpus` and `mem` resources will never have its resources advertised to any frameworks.
-Also, the Master's user interface interprets the scalars in `mem` and `disk` in terms of *`MB`*.
-IE: the value `15000` is displayed as `14.65GB`.
+A slave without `cpus` and `mem` resources will not have its resources advertised to any frameworks.

 ## Examples

+By default, Mesos will try to autodetect the resources available at the local machine when `mesos-slave` starts up.
+Alternatively, you can explicitly configure which resources a slave should make available.

-Here are some examples for configuring the Mesos slaves.
+Here are some examples of how to configure the resources at a Mesos slave:

     --resources='cpus:24;mem:24576;disk:409600;ports:[21000-24000,30000-34000];bugs(debug_role):{a,b,c}'

     --resources='[{"name":"cpus","type":"SCALAR","scalar":{"value":24}},{"name":"mem","type":"SCALAR","scalar":{"value":24576}},{"name":"disk","type":"SCALAR","scalar":{"value":409600}},{"name":"ports","type":"RANGES","ranges":{"range":[{"begin":21000,"end":24000},{"begin":30000,"end":34000}]}},{"name":"bugs","type":"SET","set":{"item":["a","b","c"]},"role":"debug_role"}]'

-    --attributes='rack:abc;zone:west;os:centos5;level:10;keys:[1000-1500]'

 Or given a file `resources.txt` containing the following: